+(D) Post-Conviction Procedures

-(D) Post Conviction Procedures.
-For purposes of implementing Section 3 of Substitute Amended House Bill 300, the 1975 Drug Abuse and Controlled Substance Act, relative to release, modification of record, the procedures used shall be the same as those set forth in Ohio Revised Code Section 2953.21, et seq.
-All pleadings shall be verified and the petition shall include the charge of which the defendant was convicted, the drug or controlled substance involved in said conviction, the quantity by weight or unit dosage of said drug or controlled substance, any prior conviction related to drug or controlled substance, and the penalty or action which the petitioner is seeking the Court to modify or order.
+For purposes of implementing Section 3 of Substitute Amended House Bill 300, the 1975 Drug Abuse and Controlled Substance Act, relative to release, modification of record, the procedures used shall be the same as those set forth in the Ohio Revised Code Section 2953.21 et.
+Seq.
+All pleadings shall be verified and the petition shall include the charge of which the defendant was convicted, the drug or controlled substance involved in said conviction, the quantity by weight or unit dosage of said drug or controlled substance, any prior conviction related to drug or controlled substance, and the penalty or action which the petitioner is seeking the Court to modify or order

-(Effective June 1, 1991)
+(Amended June 1, 1991).

 RULE 28.
-Medical malpractice arbitration
+Medical Malpractice Arbitration [RESERVED]

-(Sec.
-2711.21 et seq.
-R.C.)
+(Section 2711.21 et seq.
+Revised Code)

-- (A) Cases for Arbitration - (1) Upon filing of a medical malpractice claim as defined in Revised Code Section 2305.11(D)(3) in the Court of Common Pleas, said claim shall be assigned in accordance with Rule 7, supra. - (2) All pre-trial matters relative to motions, pleadings, discovery, et al., and all matters subsequent to the arbitration proceeding shall be determined pursuant to the individual assignment system in accordance with Rule 7. - (3) Before reference is made to a medical malpractice panel, a pre-trial conference shall be held according to Rule 15 unless waived in writing by the parties with consent of the Court. - (4) Reference to Arbitration

-The attorneys may agree at any time after the filing of a complaint to one arbitrator instead of three to be selected by the Arbitration Commissioner, or their own panel of one or three arbitrators.
+(A) Cases for Arbitration

+- (1) Upon filing of a medical malpractice claim as defined in Revised Code Section 2305.11 (D)(3) in the Court of Common Pleas, said claim shall be assigned in accordance with Rule 7, supra; - (2) All pre-trial matters relative to motions, pleadings, discovery, et al., and all matters subsequent to the arbitration proceeding shall be determined pursuant to the individual assignment system in accordance with Rule 7; - (3) Before reference is made to a medical malpractice panel, a pre trial conference shall be held according to Rule 15 unless waived in writing by the parties with consent of the Court; - (4) Reference to Arbitration.
+The attorneys may agree at any time after the filing of a complaint to one (1) arbitrator instead of three (3) to be selected by the Arbitration Commissioner, or their own panel of one (1) or three (3) arbitrators; - (5) All times provided herein shall be computed from the date the entry is docketed in the office of the Clerk of Courts, except as otherwise

-- (5) All times provided herein shall be computed from the date the entry is docketed in the office of the Clerk of Courts, except as otherwise specifically provided herein. - (B) Exception to order or arbitrators - (1) Exceptions to an order placing a case on the arbitration list shall be raised by a motion filed within ten (10) days of the mailing of notice of such order, and shall be heard by the assigned judge. - (2) Exceptions to an arbitrator shall be raised by motion filed within five (5) days of the mailing of notice of assignment and shall be heard by the assigned judge. - (C) Selection of arbitrators
+(B) Exception to Order or Arbitrators

+- (1) Exceptions to an order placing a case on the arbitration list shall be raised by a motion filed within ten (10) days of the mailing of notice of such order, and shall be heard by the assigned judge. - (2) Exceptions to an arbitrator shall be raised by motion filed within five (5) days of the mailing of notice of assignment and shall be heard by the assigned judge.

+(C) Selection of Arbitrators
-In all cases subject to arbitration the members of the panel shall be appointed by the Arbitration

-Commissioner as follows:
+In all cases subject to arbitration that members of the panel shall be appointed by the Arbitration Commissioner as follows: